Woman killed in shooting in Aiken County

 A 911 caller reported that a male asked for help because his friend had been shot.

-When responding deputies arrived on scene, they found an unresponsive white female in the driver seat of a vehicle with an apparent gunshot wound to her body, according to deputies.
+When responding deputies arrived on scene, they found Cuteri in the driver seat of a vehicle with an apparent gunshot wound to her body, according to deputies.

-When Aiken County EMS arrived on scene, they determined that the victim was deceased.
+When Aiken County EMS arrived on scene, they determined that Cuteri was deceased.

 The witness told deputies that three black males shot at their vehicle when they pulled in the driveway of 1626 Old Jackson Highway.